How to Start With Flipping

 - Can I buy it cheaper on trade chat?

-If you make a great purchase, then you’re halfway there.
-That great investment will generate now even more profit or will give you more room to play if there is competition.
+If you make a significant purchase, then you’re halfway there.
+That excellent investment will generate even more profit or give you more room to play if there is competition.

-Another great way to get some nice cheap items is by using the sniping function in the TradeSkillMaster addon.
+Another great way to get some lovely cheap items is by using the sniping function in the TradeSkillMaster addon.